Steve Atwater: Legacy

 Atwater was among 27 modern-era semifinalists for the Pro Football Hall of Fame class of 2012.
 He was one of four previously eligible candidates that made it to the semifinals for the first time.
 Atwater also made the finalist list for the 2016 and 2020 classes.

-After 16 years, Steve Atwater was selected to the 2020 Hall of Fame class on February 1, 2020.
+After 16 years, Atwater was selected to the 2020 Hall of Fame class on February 1, 2020.